Belize

 Culture

 Belize has a rich culture.
 First of all, you will find the Creole culture (descendants of the African slaves).
-The Creoles make up about thirty percent of the population.
-In addition, there are also several Mayan groups.
+Creoles make up about thirty percent of the population.
+In addition, there are also several Maya groups who live here.
 The Maya are split into Yucatec, Mopan and Kekchi descendants and are the original inhabitants of Belize.

 Mennonites also live in Belize.
 It is possible to visit this community.
 Contact us for more information.

-Heidy and Malaika travelled through Unico Travel and visited this community.
-“We were picked up by horse and carriage, after which we went there for lunch with a family and were given a tour of the village.
-It was like going back in our time.”
+Heidy and Malaika travelled to Belize with Unico Travel and visited this community.
+“We were picked up by horse and carriage, after which we went to have lunch with a family and were given a tour of the village.
+It was like going back in time.”

 The Great Blue Hole

 The Great Blue Hole is located off the coast of Belize and near the Lighthouse Reef.
 This underwater cave has a diameter of about 300 meters and a depth of 124 meters.
 It looks impressive from the air.
-The underwater cave has azure water on the edge and dark blue water in the middle.
-Millions of years ago this underwater cave was a limestone cave with tunnels, but around the ice age the ceiling collapsed.
-Subsequently, the sea level rose and this cave was created.
-It is a unique natural phenomenon and therefore included in the UNESCO World Heritage List.
+The underwater cave has azure blue water on the edge and dark blue water in the middle.
+Millions of years ago this underwater cave was a limestone cave with tunnels, but the ceiling collapsed around the ice age.
+Subsequently, the sea level rose and this cave was formed.
+It is a unique natural phenomenon and is therefore included in the UNESCO World Heritage List.

 Wildlife

 Belize is the ideal destination for spotting wildlife.
-Numerous species of birds, mammals and fish live in the country.
-First of all, discover the enchanting underwater world with rays, sharks, sea turtles, seahorses, manatees, dolphins, and countless tropical fish.
-Also spot numerous bird species such as toucans, aracaris, hummingbirds and harpies.
-In the rainforest you can see howler monkeys swing by and iguanas perched high in the trees.
-Spot crocodiles along the banks on a boat tour.
+The country is home to countless species of birds, mammals, and fish.
+Discover the enchanting underwater world with rays, sharks, sea turtles, seahorses, manatees, dolphins, and countless tropical fish.
+Additionally, spot many bird species, such as toucans, aracaris, hummingbirds, and harpy eagles.
+In the rainforest, you will see howler monkeys swinging past and iguanas perched high in the trees.
+Spot crocodiles along the banks during a boat tour.

 Combine your trip through Belize with Guatemala

 Discover two destinations in one trip!
 A trip through Belize can be perfectly combined with Guatemala.
-First of all, discover the nature and culture of Guatemala.
+First, discover the nature and culture of Guatemala.
 For example, start in Antigua, then travel to Lake Atitlán and fly to Flores to discover the Mayan city of Tikal.
 Then cross the border and spend the night in the jungle of Belize.

 Combine your trip of Belize with Mexico and Guatemala